Numerical simulations of viscous fingering in fractured porous media: Governing equations

-The intersection of two or more fractures is a 0d point, where we enforce pressure and flux continuity of fluid and mass transport for all fractures that intersect in this point.
-For intersecting fractures that have the same permeability, this is usually a reasonable choice~(see, e.g., \citet{stefansson2018}).
+The intersection of two or more fractures is a 0D point where pressure continuity and flux balance is enforced for all fractures that intersect in this point.
+For intersecting fractures that have equal permeability, this is a reasonable choice~\citep{stefansson2018}.